 You connect it up to a TV or monitor, plug in a mouse and keyboard and you’re off!
 It’s powered by a phone charger and its operating system runs off an SD card – there are a number of Linux distributions available for download.

 For most users, it’s recommended you buy an SD Card pre-installed with NOOBS (New Out Of the Box Software), or download NOOBS from raspberrypi.org.
 The recommended standard distribution is Raspbian (based on Debian) which has a full graphical desktop interface.
-Alternatives for different purposes are available, such as various XBMC ones for setting up a media centre, or Linux power users can follow instructions to write the OS image to their SD card.
+Alternatives for different purposes are available, through NOOBS and from the Raspberry Pi website.

 Raspberry How Much?